puppetlabs/puppet_operational_dashboards/README.md

 ```
 include puppet_operational_dashboards
 ```
-This will install and configure Telegraf, InfluxDB, and Grafana.
+This will install and configure Telegraf, InfluxDB, and Grafana.Please make sure to restart the puppet server after installing the gem.

 Please note database access will not be granted until the Puppet agent run on the postgres nodes AFTER the application of `puppet_operational_dashboards` on the designated dashboard node.